-Building Inspectors observe, evaluate, judge, and enforce laws and regulations pertaining to building construction.
+A. Building Inspectors observe, evaluate, judge, and enforce laws and regulations pertaining to building construction.
 They typically work for government agencies, private companies, contractors, and lending institutions.

 Q. What kind of certification do I get when I finish the program and how long does it take?

 A. The program offers an Associate of Science Degree in Construction Management (60 units), a Certificate of Achievement in Construction Management (33 units) and a Certificate of Achievement in Building Inspection (18 units).
 The Associate of Science Degree program is a 2-year program since it requires a total of 60 units (33 program units and 27 general education units).
 How long it takes for you to complete the program depends on you, the student.
 Are you a full time student?
 Are you a part-time student?
 Are you working and going to school?
 How many units can you reasonably and successfully complete in any given semester?

 Students may also choose to transfer to a University and complete a Bachelor Degree program.

 Q. How do I get my Certificate or Degree?

 A. Degrees and Certificates are not automatically awarded.
 You will need to petition for your degree or certificate.

 The Petition deadlines can be found on the Admissions & Records website and are also provided on the student calendar.

 The Petition for Associate Degree and the Petition for Certificate forms can be found here.

 Q. What are the requirements to enroll in the program?
 How do I enroll?